AICGS

 Jens Schulz

-Jens Schulz is a research intern at AICGS during the fall of 2014, where his duties include writing the AICGS Notizen Weekly, assisting with the contact database, summarizing AICGS events, and contributing to the AICGS Notizen Blog, as well as Social Media.
-He is particularly interested in the Foreign & Domestic Policy and Business & Economics Programs at AICGS, focusing on international relations theory, foreign policy, as well as education policies in Germany.
+Jens Schulz is a research intern at AGI during the fall of 2014, where his duties include writing the AGI Notizen Weekly, assisting with the contact database, summarizing AGI events, and contributing to the AGI Notizen Blog, as well as Social Media.
+He is particularly interested in the Foreign & Domestic Policy and Business & Economics Programs at AGI, focusing on international relations theory, foreign policy, as well as education policies in Germany.

 As a fellow of the Adenauer Foundation, Mr. Schulz is currently enrolled in the Graduate Gateway Program at American University in Washington, D.C. and is pursuing a master’s degree at the University of Göttingen.
 He graduated from the Georg-August-Universität Göttingen in the summer of 2014 with a bachelor’s degree in English and Political Science.
 Mr. Schulz intends to eventually pursue a career in academia and education.